 Digital marketers only prove their worth when they can be transparent.
 It’s vital to take full control over every aspect of every campaign to get the maximum return on your ad spend.
 To prevent click fraud reliably, marketers need to customize ad campaigns, provide insight into each click, and monitor all clicks in campaigns.

 AI and Machine Learning aren’t the bad guys.
 They can actually become your friends when you choose to use them in conjunction with control and transparency.
+However, in the case of Google Smart campaigns, it is precisely control and transparency that you're missing -- which makes them a terrible option for pretty much anyone, advanced PPC expert or not.

 To wrap this up, a sensible approach to PPC ads is to redirect your marketing dollars to a place where they’ll yield far better results.
-Smart campaigns are not the best choice because they lack transparency.
+Smart Campaigns are not the best choice because they lack transparency.
 It is always better to run a regular PPC campaign and to hold accountable a marketer.
 Taking the easy path will only result in losses and frustration.
-If Google Smart Campaigns work as well as they claim to work, then ask yourself why most of the marketers don't use them.
+If Google Smart Campaigns work as well as they claim to work, then ask yourself why most marketers don't use them.

 It goes without saying that appearances can be deceiving.
 On the surface, Google Smart ads appear to be a quick, inexpensive solution for running ads, but the reality is they don’t allow you to stretch your marketing dollars effectively.